top of page

 Our Director (not a Health Care Professional) was training for a Jungle expedition in 2002/2003 and after the medical training element, delivered by another organisation, he had strong views that there was a significant element missing from both this and other similar training.
 Most courses end an exercise with a shiny helicopter arriving promptly and an ATMIST handover to a medic.
 That was not the reality of our Director's experience or what he was training for.
 Seeking to mitigate the risks of having to look after a casualty for a long time before rescue arrived, seemed a very obvious gap in training for the real world.
 It also seemed obvious that a test run in a supportive environment would improve performance outcomes.

-Discussions with specialist elements indicated that this was not a well developed area and he couldn't find developed solutions to the training need.
+Discussions with specialist elements indicated that this was not a well developed area outside niche elements of the military and he couldn't find existing, well developed solutions to the training need.

 The programme has been tried, tested and shown to make a difference in extremis.
 We have had delegates from all areas, including military (including doctors from very specialist elite units) who have confirmed the value of the training and prolonged pre deployment exercise.